lyraddigital/vscode-css-grid-course-snippets/README.md

 ## Uber Eats Clone Code Snippets

-Below is the list of all the snippets in this extension.
-Each prefix starts with `ld-gc-app-uec`, which indicates it's part of the Uber Eats clone application example.
+Below is the list of all the snippets in this extension that relates to the Uber Eats clone application.
+Each prefix starts with `ld-gc-app-uec`.

 | Prefix | Video | Description |
 |-------------- | ----------- |------------- |